YMCA Child Development Center at Newport News

 Guidelines set by the United States Department of Agriculture Child Nutrition Program are followed when serving breakfast, lunch and snack.
 Menus are posted in a central location.
 Please do not send peanuts or candy as these items can cause a young child to choke.
 Due to Health Department guidelines, food brought in to share with the class must be store-bought.
 Homemade items cannot be shared with the class.
 The YMCA will provide an alternate meal or food item for children with food allergies, when documented by a physician.
 Food brought from home for diet or medicinal purposes must be labeled and given to the teacher for proper storage.

-Make an appointment with the Child Care or Preschool Director.
+Make an appointment with the Preschool Director.
 Please bring a copy of the child’s current physical, shot record, and original birth certificate.
 Due to state licensing agreements, incomplete registrations cannot be processed.

 Electronic Funds Transfer (EFT) is the Y’s preferred method of payment for tuition.
 Fees are automatically withdrawn from your checking or savings account either weekly or monthly, per your request.
 Financial Assistance is available for those not able to pay the full amount; please ask about the Guardian program.